TriadmanInit1/Janex-Python/README.md

 <h5> Adding to your project </h5>

-Firstly, clone the git repository to the local directory of your project.
+Firstly, if you want to use this from source, clone the git repository to the local directory of your project.

 ```
 cd /path/to/your/project/directory